 The School of Nursing is also happy to introduce two new team members to the faculty and staff.
 Charity Cerminara, MSN, RN has taken on the role of clinical placement coordinator and adviser to special programs.
-Kevin Scott, BSN, RN, CNOR has stepped into our newly created position of assistant director of simulation and assessment.
+Kevin Scott, BSN, RN, CNOR has stepped into our newly created assistant director of simulation and assessment position.
 This new position will enhance the current and potential use of simulation in our nursing courses, providing nursing students with hands-on experience in a controlled, safe learning environment.

 As the need for qualified nurses increases in our society, so has our School of Nursing grown.
 Dr. Paulette Thabault DNP, ANP-BC, JD, FAANP, the School of Nursing director, has worked tirelessly along with the faculty to meet this growing national nurse-shortage, and this year successfully launched the new RN-BSN program.

 The RN-BSN program was designed for nurse RNs to earn their BSN online, allowing them to continue in the profession while being a student.
 This has been an exciting collaboration with NU’s College of Graduate and Continuing Studies and we look forward to continued growth in the future.

 Besides the RN-BSN program, the School of Nursing is collaborating with the College of Graduate and Continuing Studies to create three new nurse practitioner tracks for nurses pursuing master’s degrees and certification.
 These new tracks include: family nurse practitioner, adult gerontology acute care nurse practitioner, and psychiatric mental health nurse practitioner.
 The nurse practitioner program is scheduled to launch in September.

 (Slideshow photos by Mark Collier.)